-How to Apply Different Types of Bandages: A Step-by-Step Guide for Effective First Aid
+How to Apply Bandages: Step-by-Step Guide for Effective First Aid

 When accidents happen, having the knowledge and skills to administer basic first aid can significantly improve the outcome for the injured person.
 One crucial aspect of first aid is knowing how to apply different types of bandages effectively.
 Whether it's a small cut, a fingertip injury, or a knuckle abrasion, proper bandaging prevents infection, offers support, and promotes healing.
 In this comprehensive guide, we'll delve into the step-by-step process of applying three common types of bandages: butterfly, fingertip, and knuckle bandages.